-This breakthrough biomarker test aids physicians in diagnosing Parkinson’s, Lewy Body Dementia, and Alzheimer’s with Lewy Body variant.
+The SYNTap Test aids physicians in diagnosing Parkinson’s, Lewy Body Dementia, and Alzheimer’s with Lewy Body variant.
+Read the SYNTap Test FAQ below to learn more.

 The SYNTap Test is a qualitative test.
 It can be used to rule in or rule out synuclein pathology.
 The test amplifies misfolded α-synuclein aggregates and can detect even minute levels in cerebrospinal fluid (CSF).